mavrkofficial/InkyBuyBot/README.md

 # Inky Buy Bot

 **Inky Buy Bot** is a Python-based Telegram bot that enables users to buy and sell tokens using ETH on the Ink Layer 2 blockchain.
-It provides a secure, custodial wallet experience, supports both Uniswap V2 and V3 router contracts for swaps, and is designed for robust, 24/7 operation (e.g., on AWS Lambda).
+It provides a secure, custodial wallet experience, supports only the InkyFactory (V3) router for swaps, and is designed for robust, 24/7 operation.

 ---

 ## 🚀 Features

 - **Custodial Wallets:** Each Telegram user gets a unique, securely stored wallet.
-- **Buy/Sell Tokens:** Swap ETH for tokens and vice versa using InkySwap (V2) and InkyFactory (V3) routers.
+- **Buy/Sell Tokens:** Swap ETH for tokens and vice versa using the InkyFactory (V3) router.
+Only tokens with an Inky Factory V3 pool can be traded.
 - **Fee Routing:** 1% fee on swaps, routed to a designated fee wallet.
+Fee is deducted from the user's input for buys, and from the output for sells.
-- **Explorer Integration:** Token balances and transaction links use the InkOnChain explorer API.
+- **Explorer Integration:** Transaction confirmations include a link to the InkOnChain explorer (always 0x-prefixed).
 - **Secure Key Management:** Private keys are encrypted at rest and never exposed except to the authenticated user.
-- **User-Friendly Telegram UX:** Intuitive command and menu-driven interface.
+- **User-Friendly Telegram UX:** Intuitive command and menu-driven interface, with clear error messages for unsupported tokens and pending transactions.

 ---